PIOB Publishes Its November Update

 The PIOB Technical Committee held its quarterly meeting on 14 – 15 October 2021 in a hybrid format (see agenda).

-Martin B. Manuzi has 25 years of international experience in regulatory and public interest matters relating to the accountancy profession and its societal role.
-He joined the PIOB in 2022 as Nominations Director, as the PIOB assumed responsibility for the selection and appointment of members of the Standard-setting Boards.
+Dr. Martin B. Manuzi has 25 years of international experience in regulatory and public interest matters relating to governance, reporting, assurance and tax.

 Martin completed a Ph.D in 2000 on the Italian state industrial sector, addressing the impact of political interference in the management of the Italian state industrial sector through corporate governance case studies.
 He worked as a part-time university lecturer from 1993 to 1998 in modern economic and political history.